crb479/mcdevitt-trauma-ml/data/README.rst

 ====

 Contains CSV data for patient model development.
-None of these files are too big (all less than 50 MB) and so do not need to be uploaded via Git LFS.
+None of these files are too big and so do not need to be uploaded via Git LFS.

 Raw data